Five of the seven wonders of the ancient world are Greek

 The Classification of Wonders

-There was no strict criteria or organization that determined the Seven Wonders.
-Instead, they were a product of popular opinion and travel accounts from ancient historians and scholars.
-This subjectivity led to variations in the list over time, with some wonders being replaced by others in different versions.
+The Seven Wonders didn’t adhere to strict criteria or organization; rather, they emerged from popular opinion and travel accounts by ancient historians and scholars.
+This subjectivity resulted in variations in the list over time, with some wonders supplanted by others in different versions.

 Statue of Zeus at Olympia: A Divine Marvel

-The Statue of Zeus at Olympia was one of the most remarkable sculptures of the ancient world.
-Crafted by the renowned Greek sculptor Phidias around 432 BC, it depicted the king of the gods, Zeus, seated on a majestic throne.
-The statue stood at over 40 feet tall and was constructed from ivory and gold-plated bronze.
-It resided in the Temple of Zeus at Olympia and was considered a symbol of Greek artistry.
+The Statue of Zeus at Olympia, a masterpiece of ancient sculpture, was crafted by the famed Greek sculptor Phidias around 432 BC.
+It portrayed Zeus, the chief deity, seated on a magnificent throne.
+Towering over 40 feet in height, it was fashioned from ivory and gold-plated bronze.
+Housed in the Temple of Zeus at Olympia, it epitomized Greek artistic prowess.

 Colossus of Rhodes: A Guardian of the Harbor